FreecraftCore/FreecraftCore.Serializer/README.md

 //This serializer doesn't support multiple level serialization (it could but the WoW protocol doesn't lend itself to the idea)
 //So marking members in a base type for serialization and then members in a childtype will yield unknown behavior

+//On top of this sub-wire messages are NOT supported.
+You can subtype seriaizable types that are in fields or props but
+//subtyping wiremessage types yields unknown behavior.
+The serializer won't know how to read it.
 ```

 ## Builds